End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Experiments and Results

-For the NMT models, we used the Transformer model with only three encoder and decoder layers.
-The parameters of the NMT models were pre-trained by bilingual corpus only.
-For the language models used for the prior distribution estimator in Eq. \eqref{eq:ELBO_J_TST}, we adopted the Transformer-based language models \citep{Paszke2019pytorch} which were pre-trained with bilingual and monolingual corpora for both languages respectively.
-Note that we did not use any other additional data to train the language models.
-We trained them with the same datasets that were used for the NMT's pre-training and the main BT training.
+For the basic model architecture of the NMT models, we implemented the Transformer model with the base configuration of the original paper \cite{vaswani2017attention}.
+That is, the number of layers of encoder and decoder is 6.
+The dimensionality of the hidden state and word embedding dimension is 512.
+We refer the original paper for more specific configurations.
+As we mentioned in Section~\ref{subsec:E2E_Backprop}, we used the output distributions of language models as the prior distributions of the latent sentence of each language.
+We adopted two, English and German, Transformer-based language models \cite{Paszke2019pytorch}, which were pre-trained with the bilingual and monolingual corpora of `En-De' experiment.
+Likewise, other two, English and Turkish, Transformer-based language models were pre-trained with the bilingual and monolingual corpora of `En-Tr' experiment.
+We note that we did not use any additional data for the pre-training of language models.

-For the optimization, we used the training strategy of fairseq toolkit \citep{ott2019fairseq}.
-The optimizer was Adam \citep{kingma2014adam} with the learning rate of 0.001 and the mini-batch size was 60.
-In addition, the inverse root square scheduler was used for the learning rate schedule.
-This optimization setting was used for NMTs pre-training, language models pre-training, and main BT training.
+For the optimization, we used the training strategy of fairseq toolkit \cite{ott2019fairseq}.
+The optimizer was Adam \cite{kingma2014adam} with the learning rate of 0.001.
+In addition, the inverse square root scheduler was used for the learning rate schedule.
+In each iteration, we made mini-batch consists of 8K and 4K tokens for `En-De' and `En-Tr' internal ablation study (Section~\ref{subsec:ablation_study}), respectively.
+For the comparisons with the previous BT works (Section~\ref{subsec:comparison_prev_bt}), we made mini-batch with 32K tokens for `En-De' experiments.
+We pre-trained the ST-NMT and TS-NMT with only bilingual corpus based on this optimization setting.
+Also, we used the same optimization setting for the pre-training of language models.

-For the main BT training, we followed the online IBT method (in Section~\ref{subsec:related_works_monolingual_NMT}).
-It is also important how mini-batch consists of bilingual and monolingual sentences.
-Following the empirical results of \citep{fadaee2018back}, each mini-batch consisted of 12 bilingual sentences and 48 monolingual sentences.
-About the configuration of our BT method, we set 0.01 for both $\lambda_x$ and $\lambda_y$.
-We set 0.0025 for both coefficients of the KL terms, $\alpha_{x}$ and $\alpha_{y}$.
-We individually applied the three regularization techniques described in Section~\ref{subsec:regularizations}.
-For FEG regularization, we set $k = 75$ as the iteration number to freeze the evaluating generation model.
-For AS regularization, we linearly increased the ratio of stochastic sampling from 0 to 0.5 during 300K iterations.
+For our main E2E BT training, we followed the semi-online IBT framework.
+Each mini-batch contains bilingual and monolingual tokens with 1:1 and 1:4 ratios for `En-De' and `En-Tr', respectively, within the total token sizes mentioned above.
+We set both $\lambda_x$ and $\lambda_y$ to 0.005 for both `En-De' and `En-Tr' experiments.
+We set 0.0005 value for both $\alpha_x$ and $\alpha_y$ of `En-De' experiment, and 0.0001 value for both $\alpha_x$ and $\alpha_y$ of `En-Tr' experiment.
+For the annealing schedule of AS regularization, we linearly increased the ratio of stochastic sampling from 0.0 to 1.0 during 300K iterations for the E2E BT training on the `En-De' dataset.
+Similarly, we set the ratio of stochastic sampling from 0.0 to 0.5 during 300K iterations for `En-Tr'.